Introduction

 He laughed.
 "I don't know why you need four of them."

 We disembarked at the Matei airport.
-Matt and I, plus the four photographers and four security.
-We watched the plane take off as Matei had nothing but a runway.
+Matt and I, plus the four photographers and four security, watched my plane take off as Matei had nothing but a runway.

 "Where are they going?" one of the photographers asked.

 "There are no services here—just a landing strip.
+Not even a parking space.
 They have to fly on to Fiji to park the plane."

 "Where do we go next?" he asked.